camueller/SmartApplianceEnabler/doc/EVCharger_EN.md

 * wallbe feat. new controller
 * [Warp Charger Smart / Pro](WarpCharger_EN.md)

-These configurations are contained in the `evcharger-templates.json` file, which is downloaded from https://raw.githubusercontent.com/camueller/SmartApplianceEnabler/master/run/evcharger-templates.json every time the *Smart Appliance Enabler* is started into the directory pointed to by the variable `SAE_HOME` (usually `/opt/sae`).
-If the *Smart Appliance Enabler* cannot/may not download the file, the file must be downloaded manually and placed there.
+These configurations are contained in the `evcharger-templates.json` file, which is downloaded from https://raw.githubusercontent.com/camueller/SmartApplianceEnabler/master/run/evcharger-templates.json into the directory pointed to by the variable `SAE_HOME` (usually `/opt/sae`) every time the *Smart Appliance Enabler* is started .
+If the *Smart Appliance Enabler* cannot download the file, it must be downloaded manually and placed there.

-In addition, the use of other wall boxes should also be possible as long as they are connected via a supported protocol:
+In addition, the use of other wallboxes should also be possible as long as they can be controlled using a supported protocol:
 * [Modbus/TCP](EVChargerModbus_EN.md)
 * HTTP